 A total of 200 Equivalent Tenement (ET) is available to the land identified in Map 6.1.
-Of the 200 ET available, a minimum of 63.5 ET is allocated to the 'Potential Future School Site' (see Map B15 7A).
-In addition, a minimum of 7 ET is allocated to the identified 'Town Centre' (see Map B15 7A) to enable the creation of a vibrant activity hub for Seabreeze residents.
+Of the 200 ET available, a minimum of 7 ET is allocated to the identified 'Town Centre' (see Map B15 7A) to enable the creation of a vibrant activity hub for Seabreeze residents.
 The 'Town Centre' is to provide facilities that meet the day-to-day needs of residents, and should explore land uses such as shops, refreshment rooms, child care and the like.
 In addition, Shop-Top housing is encouraged.